-An environmental assessment was therefore required and included for features where screening has identified a major or moderate impact.
-Screening identified Coed Llys-Aled SSSI, Coed Nant-y-Merddyn-Uchaf SSSI, Mnydd Hiraethog SSSI, WFD Status and Community Assessment / Environment (Wales) Act Section 7 Species, and landscape and recreation as environmental features for which an environmental assessment was required.
-The assessment has concluded that there are moderate impacts on aquatic ecology, specifically: moderate impacts on fish, and minor impacts on macroinvertebrates, macrophytes and phytobenthos.
-Impacts on designated sites were assessed as negligible.
+Environmental assessment is required and included for features where screening has identified a major or moderate impact.
+Screening identified the Coed Llys-Aled SSSI, Coed Nant Y Merddyn Uchaf SSSI and Mnydd Hiraethog SSSI, WFD status and Community Assessment / Environment (Wales) Act Section 7 species, landscape and recreation as environmental features for which an environmental assessment was required.
+The assessment has concluded that there are moderate impacts on aquatic ecology, specifically: moderate impacts on spawning and juvenile salmon habitat; minor impacts on macroinvertebrates, negligible impacts on Coed Llys-Aled SSSI, Coed Nant Y Merddyn Uchaf SSSI, Mnydd Hiraethog SSSI, macrophytes and phytobenthos.